 Take it apart and sand the mating surfaces on the fender and on the PVC snap with 80-grit sandpaper.

 Apply a bit of thickened epoxy, (I used G/5 Five-Minute Epoxy thickened with 403 Microfibers for this) insert the screw, snug it up slightly and clean up excess epoxy after sculpting the “squeeze out” into a clean radius fillet.

 Install the fender on the bike, feeding it once again through the gap between the tire and the seat support tube while the epoxy is still soft so you can rotate the snap slightly, if needed, to align with the holes in the bike frame.

 If you want to make it really nice, you can sand everything smooth and fair then paint it or clear coat it with an automotive clear coat.
 I left my fender unprotected all summer long and it still looks good, although it did yellow slightly from UV exposure.

 Well, there you have it.
-It may be that your bike is set up a bit differently than mine and you may have to improvise to connect & disconnect the fender from your bike frame.
+It may be that your bike is set up a bit differently than mine and you may have to improvise to connect & disconnect the composite ender from your bike frame.
 That’s part of the fun in a project like this.
-In the spring, I’m thinking of shedding a few grams by making my next fender out of carbon fiber—just kidding.
+In the spring, I’m thinking of shedding a few grams by making my next composite fender out of carbon fiber—just kidding.
 This one only weighs 1.75 ounces (50 grams) so I don’t think I could do much better, although it would be fun to give it a try.
 We’ll see.